 \subsection{Problem setting, discretization, and implementation}

-For the numerical experiments considered below, we consider a rectangular material sample ($N=2$) which is fixed from below and compressed by a certain distance $c_D$ from above, while left free to expand on the sides.
-This setting is motivated by the quasi-static OCE experiments conducted in \cite{Krainz_Sherina_Hubmer_Liu_Drexler_Scherzer_2022}, which due to the symmetry of the considered silicone samples reduce to just such a 2D elastography setting.
+For the numerical experiments presented below, we consider a rectangular material sample ($N=2$) which is fixed from below and compressed by a certain distance $c_D$ from above, while left free to expand on the sides.
+This setting is motivated by the quasi-static OCE experiments conducted in \cite{Krainz_Sherina_Hubmer_Liu_Drexler_Scherzer_2022}, which due to the symmetry and physical properties of the considered silicone samples reduce to just such a 2D elastography setting.
 Now, assuming a linear elastic material, the BVP \eqref{linear_elastic} for the displacement field $\uf$ becomes

 where $\Gamma_D = \Gamma_{D,1} \cup \Gamma_{D,2}$.
 Note that in this case, one can simply choose $\Phi(x_1,x_2) = (0,-(c_D x_2)/l_{x_2})$ for the homogenization function in Assumption~\ref{ass_linear_elastic}.
 Again motivated by \cite{Krainz_Sherina_Hubmer_Liu_Drexler_Scherzer_2022}, we choose $l_{x_1} = 6.8\mm$ and $l_{x_2} = 2.9\mm$ for the sample dimensions, and $c_D = 0.267\mm$ for the applied compression.
 Furthermore, we assume that the sample itself consists of several inclusions embedded within a homogeneous background material, each with different (constant) material parameters.
 Mathematically, this implies